 Summer is a perfect time to learn about space.
 Even if family vacations don't include stops at a NASA center or an air and space museum, kids can gaze at the stars deep into the night without worrying about the cold, and they can spend long, lazy days reading about the final frontier.

 Here are a few of Space.com's favorite space books for children and young adults.
-The following list is just a sampling, of course; to learn about many other great titles, check out reviews by the National Space Society and the Planetary Society's Emily Lakdawalla.
+The following list is just a sampling, of course; to learn about many other great titles, check out our best kids books page and reviews by the National Space Society and the Planetary Society's Emily Lakdawalla.

 'Dinosaur Rocket!'
 (Nosy Crow, 2015; age range 3-6)

 'The Darkest Dark' (Little, Brown Books for Young Readers, 2016; ages 4-8)

 Retired Canadian astronaut Chris Hadfield has flown three space missions, commanded the International Space Station and traveled the world speaking about what it's like to fly in space.
 But before that, he was a young child afraid of the dark while dreaming of exploring the moon.
 The story of his struggle with that fear is gorgeously illustrated by Terry and Eric Fan, who tuck little, menacing aliens into the shadows young Chris's bedroom, and an about-the-author page at the end describes his path to becoming an astronaut for readers who might share that dream.

 'Little Kids' First Big Book of Space' (National Geographic Children's Books, 2012; ages 4-8)

 This book, by Catherine Hughes and David Aguilar, is a great way to introduce young children to Earth, the solar system and beyond.
 It features gorgeous images — both photographs and illustrations — and explains tough concepts (such as black holes) in simple, easy-to-understand text.
 There are also some great tips at the back of the book about how to spark or further kids' interest in space science and exploration.

 9 of 15